 Why is Republic Day celebrated on June 2nd?

-It is celebrated because June 2nd 1946 was the first day that marked the birth of the Italian Republic.
-Since then this day has become a national holiday and schools, offices and shops are closed.
+Republic Day is celebrated because June 2, 1946, marked the birth of the Italian Republic.
+Italians were called to vote in a referendum, the first one held with universal suffrage, in which women participated for the first time as well.
+Since then, this day has become a national holiday, and schools, offices, and shops are closed.

 Since when has June 2nd been red on the calendar?